 If a student has been absent from school, on the day the student returns, but not later than the third school day, an excuse needs to be sent to the school.
-Parents can send a handwritten excuse to the teacher or email an excuse BOTH to the homeroom teacher and Amy Jessloski at ajessloski@southfayette.org.
+Parents can send a handwritten excuse to the teacher or email an excuse BOTH to the homeroom teacher and Amy Jessloski at isattendance@southfayette.org.
 Failure to submit an excuse note to the office within the three day period will result in an unexcused absence for that time period.
-It is suggested that in the case of an illness and whenever possible, that a note signed by your child's doctor with the doctor recommended days for recovery be included in the excuse note.
+It is suggested that in the case of an illness, and whenever possible, that a note is signed by your child's doctor and includes the doctor recommended number of days for recovery.